ExtensionEngine/tailor/tools/integration-user/README.md

 ## External access management

-To disable the ability for users to create repositories set `EXTERNAL_ACCESS_MANAGEMENT` .env variable to true.
-This will lock repository catalog UI access, remove the ability to clone repositories, and remove repository based user management UI.
+To disable the ability for users to create repositories and manage access rights set `EXTERNAL_ACCESS_MANAGEMENT` .env variable to true.
+This will lock repository catalog UI access, remove the ability to clone repositories, and remove user management UI.